|Oracle® Database Application Developer's Guide - Large Objects

 COMMIT.
 This releases the

 V$SYSSTAT dynamic performance views.
-To query these views, the user must be granted the privileges
+To query these views, the user needs to be granted the privileges

 SELECT ON SYS.V_$MYSTAT view, and